 This year we will produce the first molecules of Renewable & Recycled Carbon DME from our demonstrator production plant at the Sustainable Energy Centre in the UK.
 This will be a massive milestone not just for Dimeta, but for the industry, as this will be the first time DME will be produced in this way, from waste, in the UK.

-Collaborating with high calibre partners allows Dimeta to accelerate the scale-up in renewable and recycled carbon DME supply by developing multiple plants in parallel to our existing pipeline, giving access to a wider range of feedstocks, plants at different scales and in different locations.
-By this time next year, we will have completed initial phases of work with both Enerkem and NextChem.
+Collaborating with high-calibre partners allows Dimeta to accelerate the scale-up in renewable and recycled carbon DME supply by developing multiple plants in parallel to our existing pipeline, giving access to a wider range of feedstocks and plants at different scales and in different locations.
+By this time next year, we will have completed the initial phases of work with both Enerkem and NextChem.

 2023 is a critical year for advocacy at Dimeta.
-The role for renewable liquid gases, including DME, need to be further recognised by policy makers and the broader energy sector.
+The role of renewable liquid gases, including DME, needs to be further recognised by policymakers and the broader energy sector.
 By the time we celebrate our second birthday, we will have grown our Advocacy & Communications team, invested significantly in reaching key audiences and will see DME begin to be recognised in critical regulations.